masa-finance/docs/docs/use-cases/bot-killer.md

 ## Mint Masa Green with Masa SDK

-/// Sebastian to add examples based on the SBT implementation of Masa Green using the SDK and/or masa-react here

 ### Install Masa SDK

 This guide covers using the Masa SDK to mint a Masa Green SBT.
 You can use either `yarn` or `npm` for the installation.